Keypirinha/SDK/README.md

 recommended way is to build it first.

+### Where to start

+Besides from its [documentation](http://keypirinha.com/api.html), the best practical way to know how to use Keypirinha's API is to dig into the code of the [official packages](https://github.com/Keypirinha/Packages.git), as well as the `examples` directory provided by this SDK.

 ### Build a Package

 To build a package means all the files required for Keypirinha to load your